wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
-= 6.7.2 =
-* FIX Compatibility issue with beTheme builder for content analysis
-* FIX White label issue on plugins list
-* FIX Missing tags causing issue with Article schema / dynamic variables in dropdown list

-= 6.7.1 =
-* INFO Add a new documentation link for AI feature
-* FIX Documentation links in SEO dashboard
-* FIX CSS
-* FIX Wrong dynamic variable .ds_store with Universal SEO metabox
-* FIX %%_ucf_first_name%% not rendered with Universal SEO metabox
-* FIX Prevent fatal error in specific cases with automatic redirects
-* FIX An issue with Rank Math importer in specific cases

-= 6.7 <a href="https://www.seopress.org/newsroom/product-news/seopress-6-7/">Read the blog post update</a> =
+= 6.8 <a href="https://www.seopress.org/newsroom/product-news/seopress-6-8/">Read the blog post update</a> =
-* NEW Brand new design for our SEO dashboard (first iteration) 🎉
+* NEW Google Search Console widgets (PRO) 🎉
+* NEW OpenAI: we now pass the post language to improve results when generating meta title / description 🎉
-* NEW Table of Contents block for Gutenberg (PRO) 🎉
+* NEW Application passwords for SEOPress REST API 🎉 (https://www.seopress.org/support/guides/get-started-with-the-seopress-rest-api/)
-* NEW Remove oEmbed links
-* NEW Remove WordPress X-Pingback header
-* NEW Remove WordPress X-Powered-By header
-* NEW Notifications if SEO / Social sharing is not correctly setup from Bricks settings
-* NEW 'seopress_titles_custom_field' hook to filter %%_cf_your_custom_field_name%% dynamic variable in title and meta (https://www.seopress.org/support/hooks/filter-_cf_your_custom_field_name-dynamic-variable/)
-* NEW 'seopress_titles_user_meta' hook to filter %%_ucf_your_user_meta%% dynamic variable in title and meta (https://www.seopress.org/support/hooks/filter-_ucf_your_user_meta-dynamic-variable/)
+* NEW Semi-automatic redirection notifications on term slug deletion / edition to prevent 404 errors (PRO) 🎉
+* NEW Add bulk actions to send to instant indexing post / page / post type URLs 🎉
+* NEW WP CLI SEOPress commands: import / export SEOPress global configuration to a JSON file (https://www.seopress.org/support/guides/seopress-wp-cli/)
+* INFO Remove pre_get_posts filter for XML index sitemap
+* INFO Improve XML index sitemap performance
-* INFO Improve compatibility with PHP 8.1+
+* INFO Improve UI/UX
-* INFO No more 404 errors in XML sitemaps (flushing permalinks is now automatic)
-* INFO Inspect URL is now using the domain property option if checked from SEO, PRO, Google Search Console (hook is no longer needed)
-* FIX Bricks builder compatibility issue
+* INFO GA3 (Universal Analytics) has been removed from SEOPress as this version has been deprecated / removed by Google
+* INFO Delete all schemas / redirects / broken links entries on uninstallation
-* FIX Video sitemap tab issues in Universal SEO metabox
+* FIX Test redirection link button in a multisite network
-* FIX Missing hook "seopress_matomo_analytics_cron" on uninstall / deactivation
-* FIX 400 error on IndexNow API key regeneratation
-* FIX Undefined variables in Inspect URL with Google Search Console tab
-* FIX Limit to 5 suggestions the internal linking tab in Universal SEO metabox
-* FIX PHP Warnings with WP Gridbuilder
+* FIX Fatal error with Broken links checker
+* FIX Warning if no visits for Matomo widget
-* FIX An issue with JSON breadcrumbs on archive pages with no results
+* FIX Instant Indexing capability issue
-* FIX Deprecated PHP 8.1+ Automatic conversion of false to array
-* FIX Deprecated PHP 8.1+ ltrim()

 <a href="https://www.seopress.org/changelog/" target="_blank">View our complete changelog</a>